 Like it or not folks, tobacco companies are going to be around for a while yet and on top of that, they have the retail chain and spending power to allow alternatives like Heat-not-Burn, e-cigarettes and Snus to continue to be provided as choices to those that want them.

-Remember, we’re on the side of the angels and e-cigs continuing to demonstrate exactly what public health are trying to do, and it isn’t about our health.
+Remember, we’re on the side of the angels and e-cigs continuing to demonstrate exactly what public health is trying to do, and it isn’t about our health.

 (image credit Darkbird/shutterstock.com)